Do you rely on caffeinated beverages? Cutting back can change more than you’d expect. Here’s how I reduced coffee consumption and what it did for me.

 - The CO₂ is then depressurized, which forces it to release the caffeine molecules it was carrying.

-This method is highly efficient and leaves flavor fully intact.
+It’s highly efficient and leaves flavor fully intact.

 If you switch to decaf, you’ll soon discover that coffee isn’t as enjoyable as you thought.
 It was the caffeine you were attached to, not the drink.